Declaration of Status

 Registration, Course Planning, and Catalog Year

-As the student plans her schedule, she must be sure that she meets the prerequisite requirements for each course.
+As students plan their schedules, they must be sure that they meet the prerequisite requirements for each course.
 A student must have credit for or be enrolled in all prerequisites before enrolling in any course.
-A student may get permission to override a prerequisite only from the faculty member teaching the course or from the program coordinator in the discipline where the course is offered.
+A student may get permission to override a prerequisite only from the full-time Sage faculty member teaching the course or from the program coordinator in the discipline where the course is offered.

-Due to the rotation of some courses, a student should plan, during her first year with her advisor, a four-year sequence of courses that meets the requirements for the degree.
-This plan should be updated each semester.
+Due to the rotation of some courses, a student should plan, during the first year and with an advisor, a two- or four-year sequence of courses that meets the requirements for the degree or certificate sought.
+This plan should be reviewed and updated each semester.
 This responsibility rests solely with the student.

 Change of Major, Minor or Advisor

-RSC Students Taking SCA Courses: In general, undergraduate courses at The Sage Colleges are open to all Russell Sage College and Sage College of Albany students.
+In general, undergraduate courses at The Sage Colleges are open to all Russell Sage College and Sage College of Albany students.
 Russell Sage College and Sage College of Albany students wishing to register for a course that is offered at another Sage college may do so via SageAdvisor.
-The following exceptions apply:
+The following exceptions may apply:

 - Students have priority in courses offered on their home campus of matriculation;